 - Tariffs, quotas, and all barriers regarding importing and exporting goods and services among members of the common market are eliminated.

-- Common trade restrictions such as tariffs on other countries are adopted by all members of the common market.
+- Common trade restrictions such as tariffs on countries outside the group are adopted by all members.

 - Production factors such as labor and capital are able to move freely without restriction among member countries.

 If one of the conditions is not satisfied, the resulting market is not a common market.
 For example, if production factors such as labor and capital are not able to move freely without restriction among member countries, then the arrangement would instead be defined as a customs union.

 Benefits of a Common Market

 1. Free movement of people, goods, services, and capital

 In addition to the removal of tariffs among member countries, the key benefits of a common market include the free movement of people, goods, services, and capital.
 Therefore, a common market is often regarded as a “single market” as it allows the free movement of production factors without the obstruction created by national borders.